Vizzuality/marxan-cloud/docs/marxan/data-computations.md

 # Cloud platform computations

 - Document created on: 27 September 2021.
-- Latest updated on: 27 September 2021.
+- Latest updated on: 12 October 2021.

 Throughout the lifecycle of a Marxan Cloud project, the platform carries out tabular or geospatial computations at key steps.